Call for Papers

 Negative Results: We welcome all types of empirical studies (controlled experiments, case studies, etc.) and all types of analyses (quantitative and qualitative) that show negative results.
 Papers must provide details and rationale for the type of analysis performed to show the validity of the chosen path.
 Of particular importance is the discussion of the implications of the results on the SSBSE community and of the future directions that should be considered.

-We invite submissions in two categories for both replication and negative results: full papers (10 pages in length, including all text, figures, and appendices + 2 additional pages for references) and short papers (5 pages + 1 additional page for references).
+We invite submissions in two categories for both replication and negative results: full papers (15 pages in length, including all text, figures, appendices and references) and short papers (5 pages + 1 additional page for references).
 For the full papers, a fully or partially replicated study (or original study reporting negative results) is expected to be described.
 For the short 6 page submissions, works in progress or preliminary experimental designs may be submitted with the clear intent of running the full study in the near future.